-You do TENS with a small, battery-powered machine about the size of a pocket radio.
-Usually, you connect two electrodes (wires that conduct electrical current) from the machine to your skin.
+You do TENS with a small hand-held device.
+Usually you connect two electrodes (wires that conduct electrical current) from the machine to your skin.
 The electrodes are often placed on the area of pain or at a pressure point, creating a circuit of electrical impulses that travels along nerve fibres.

 When the current is delivered, some people experience less pain.
 This may be because the electricity from the electrodes stimulates the nerves in an affected area and sends signals to the brain that block or "scramble" normal pain signals.
 Another theory is that the electrical stimulation of the nerves may help the body to produce natural painkillers called endorphins, which may block the perception of pain.

 You can set the TENS machine for different wavelength frequencies, such as a steady flow of electrical current or a burst of electrical current, and for intensity of electrical current.
 Your physiotherapist, acupuncturist, or doctor usually determines these settings.

 After you receive an introduction to and instruction in this therapy, you can do TENS at home.

 People use TENS to relieve pain from different conditions.
 This includes joint and muscle pain from osteoarthritis or fibromyalgia.
 It's also used for low back pain and neck pain.
 People have also used TENS to treat labour pain and cancer pain.

 Experts generally consider TENS to be safe, although the machine could cause harm if misused.
 Have your physiotherapist or doctor show you the right way to use the machine.
 Follow these instructions carefully.